BrainTwister/GeneHunter/README.md

 Identification of organisms from a stream of DNA sequences.

-Copyright 2013-2015 BrainTwister - All rights reserved.
+Copyright &copy; 2013-2016 BrainTwister - All rights reserved.

 GeneHunter is free software made available under the MIT License.
 For details see the LICENSE file.